Santería: The oricha

 Santeria is polytheistic, revolving around deities called oricha, ocha, or santos ("saints").
 The term oricha can be both singular and plural, because Lucumí, the ritual language of Santería, lacks plural markers for nouns.
 Practitioners believe that some oricha were created before humanity, while others were originally humans who became oricha through some remarkable quality.
 Some practitioners perceive the oricha as facets of Olodumare, and thus think that by venerating them they are ultimately worshipping the creator god.
 Certain oricha are female, others male.
 They are not regarded as wholly benevolent, being capable of both harming and helping humans, and displaying a mix of emotions, virtues, and vices.

 Origin myths and other stories about the oricha are called patakíes.
-Each oricha is understood to "rule over" a particular aspect of the universe, and they have been described as personifications of different facets of the natural world.
+Each oricha is understood to "rule over" a particular aspect of the universe, being identified with a different facet of the natural world or human existence.
 They live in a realm called orún, which is contrasted with ayé, the realm of humanity.
 Oricha each have their own caminos ("roads"), or manifestations, a concept akin to the Hindu concept of avatars.
 The number of caminos an oricha has varies, with some having several hundred.
 Practitioners believe that oricha can physically inhabit certain objects, among them stones and cowrie shells, which are deemed sacred.
 Each oricha is also associated with specific songs, rhythms, colors, numbers, animals, and foodstuffs.